-Notary Service is available at the Wooster, Main Library, provided by a licensed State of Ohio Notary.
+Notary Service is available at all locations of the Wayne County Public Library and provided by a licensed State of Ohio Notary.
 By appointment only!

-Please contact the Wooster Main Library at 330-262-0916 to make an appointment.
+Please contact your local branch to make an appointment.
 This service is provided free of charge.

 Notary Service Guidelines for Patrons